 Cell cycle studies of APBs suggest that they accumulate in late S/G2 phase [34, 35].
 However, a recent study indicates that APB formation could be induced by cell cycle blocking agents [36].
 To analyze the cell cycle dependencies of APB appearance without a potentially perturbing synchronization, the cell cycle state was determined by measuring the DAPI signal of the cells to obtain their DNA content.
 The histogram of the background-corrected integrated DAPI intensity of the cells was compared with the FACS cell cycle analysis of equally treated cells (Fig. 7A).
 A good correlation of the DNA content of the cells analyzed by microscopy and FACS was obtained.
-Analysis of the appearance of APBs (class 1-4) revealed that cells in S/G2 phase seem to contain slightly more APBs than cells in G1 phase (G1: $4.0 \pm 0.1$ APBs per cell, S/G2: $5.5 \pm 0.3$ APBs per cell) (Fig. 7B).
+Analysis of the appearance of APBs (class 1-4) revealed that cells in S/G2 phase seem to contain slightly more APBs than cells in G1 phase $(G1: 4.0 \pm 0.1 \text{ APBs per cell}, \text{ S/G2}: 5.5 \pm 0.3 \text{ APBs per})$ cell) (Fig. 7B).
 This could simply reflect the increase of the number of PML-NBs after disassembly in mitosis [31] (Fig. 7C) and the replication of telomeres during the S phase.
-Indeed, the histograms of APBs in G1 and S/G2 phase normalized to the number of PML-NBs and telomeres per cell showed a reverse trend, i.e. cells in G1 phase contained slightly more APBs than in S/G2 (data not shown).
+Indeed, the histograms of APBs in G1 and S/G2 phase normalized to the number of PML-NBs and telomeres per cell showed the opposite trend, i.e. cells in G1 phase contained slightly more APBs than in S/G2 (data not shown).
 Thus, we conclude that there is no or only a very weak correlation of APB appearance with the cell cycle.

-Statistical analysis of the RNAi screen
+3.7 Statistical analysis of the RNAi screen

 For the automated confocal screen cells were transfected by seeding them on microarrays with 384 siRNA spots.
-Cells were immunostained after 48 or 72 h incubation and individual spots on the cell microarrays with a diameter of 400 μm were automatically imaged, thereby acquiring 4 images per spot.
-This resulted in 1 536 high-resolution 3D image stacks containing 262 656 images per slide and around 2.1 million images in total for the study presented here.
-For the 72 h time point four biological replicates were automatically analyzed (i.e. separate biological samples that were treated using the same protocol) and two replicates for the 48 h time point.
-The replicates were analyzed separately (Table S2) and combined (Table S1).
+Cells were immunostained after 48 or 72 h incubation and four images of every spot with a diameter of 400 μ m were automatically acquired.
+This resulted in 1500 high-resolution 3D image stacks containing 260 000 images per slide and around 2.1 million images in total for the study presented here.
+For the 72 h time point four biological replicates were automatically analyzed (i.e., separate biological samples that were treated using the same protocol) and two replicates for the 48 h